miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 ---

+## Replacing Flask API with Starlette for Concurrent Development

 Yeah, okay.
 So replacing the API of Flask to me is like replacing the Request or Pandas API.
 Mikey no likey.
 But these are the changes we make to stay relevant.
 The concurrent world isn't going away, and those long-running tasks in the